azanebrain/presentation-ionic-intro/README.md

 1) Clone the repository
 `git clone git@github.com:azanebrain/presentation-ionic-intro.git`

-2) [Download](https://github.com/azanebrain/presentation-ionic-intro/releases) and unzip the files
+2) Download and unzip the package from  [here](https://github.com/azanebrain/presentation-ionic-intro/archive/master.zip)

 ## Run

+In the terminal, from the directory with this project, run:

 `npm start`

-This runs `ionic serve` which will open up the app in your main browser with livereload.
+This runs `ionic serve` which will open up the app at [hocalhost:8100](http://localhost:8100) in your main browser with livereload.
 As you make changes to this code, they will instantly update

+If this command complains and throws errors, make sure you've installed all of the dependencies with

+`npm install`

 You can also run iOS and Android side by side with: `ionic serve --lab`

-Background (what's already been done)
+# Background (what's already been done)

 The code in this repo is not an out-of-the-box Ionic app.
 I made the following changes: